Rear-facing child car seats: the pros

 One of the benefits of an extended rear-facing car seat is that it will last you up until your child reaches around four years of age, or until around they’re 105cm tall for i-Size seats.
 This means you don’t have to buy another car seat for a while, and will get maximum value from your initial purchase.

-i-Size child car seats - get the lowdown on the latest car seat regulations.
+i-Size child car seats - get the lowdown on the latest car-seat regulations.

 Best Buy car seats

 Choosing a Which?
-Best Buy gives you the assurance that a car seat is fairly easy to install, so there is less chance of doing this incorrectly.
-We also provide star ratings for ‘Fitting in car’ and ‘Avoiding incorrect use’ for all of the car seats that we've tested in our car seat reviews, so check these out for all the car seats you are interested in.
+Best Buy gives you the assurance that a car seat is intuitive to install, so there is less risk of doing it incorrectly.
+For all the seats we test, we also provide star ratings for fitting the car seat in a car and avoiding incorrect use, so check these out for the models you’re interested in.

+We also give a star rating for overall safety, which includes the results of our crash tests for frontal impact and side-impact collisions.

+You’ll see from our ratings that some extended rear-facing car seats are difficult to install, and have been downgraded accordingly, but still have good crash test results.
+If you buy one of these seats, we'd recommenced getting it installed by an expert.

 Get your seat fitted

-If you do opt for an extended rear-facing car seat, we’d recommend that you have the seat fitted at a retailer which specialises in this type of seat.
+If you do opt for an extended rear-facing car seat, we’d recommend that you have the seat fitted at a retailer that specialises in this type of seat.
 We’d also recommend you read the instructions several times, and watch installation videos online, to be sure it’s installed correctly.

-Which? child car seat experts have found that it isn’t automatically the case that a rear-facing car seat is the safest option.
+Which? child car seat experts have found that it isn’t automatically the case that a rear-facing car seat is the safest option, but there will be important reasons why, so check out our reviews before you head to the shops.

 Head over to our next guide Extended rear-facing car seats the cons, to find out what's you need to consider before buying.